ms-iot/ROSOnWindows/docs/tutorials/peak/peak.md

   * You have PEAK-Basic supported CAN adapters.
     We use `PCAN-miniPCIe` in this tutorial.
   * You have the CAN adapters connected to a CAN network and all devices are commissioned to work.
+  * You have a ROS command prompt ready to use.

 ## Step 1: Creating a ROS package